29 Aug Moms in the Making Infertility Testimonies – Part 2

-It’s been almost two years since I shared testimonies from the Moms in the Making group I lead, so I decided it’s time again!
+It’s been almost two years since I shared infertility testimonies from the Moms in the Making group I lead, so I decided it’s time again!
 It truly amazes me to think back to the very first meeting with the original group in June of 2013 and where we are 3 years later.
 It’s an honor to pray with these ladies, believe with these ladies, and ultimately see so many go from a season of waiting to a season of motherhood.
-Unfortunately, I couldn’t get everyone’s story and these stories don’t include any from our online group, but I hope and pray that these stories encourage you today.
+Unfortunately, I couldn’t get everyone’s story and these stories don’t include any from our online group, but I hope and pray that these infertility testimonies encourage you today.
 The Lord performed a miracle in every one of these girls and he can do the same for you.
-Thank you ladies for sharing your stories and your hearts with us!
+Thank you ladies for sharing your infertility testimonies and your hearts with us!

 The testimony of Jesus is the Spirit of prophecy – Revelation 19:10.